aye-thuzar/CS634Project/README.md

 **Milestone 3:**

-For milestone 3, I used light gradient boosting machine (LGBM) with default parameters for baseline and hyperparameter-tuned with Optuna for the optimized model.
+For milestone 3, I used a light gradient boosting machine (LGBM) with default parameters for baseline and hyperparameter-tuned with Optuna for the optimized model.
 The results are stated at the beginning of my readme file.
 I also hyperparameter-tuned my milestone-2 XGBoost model.

 I tested the pickled models in this notebook: https://github.com/aye-thuzar/CS634Project/blob/main/CS634Project_Milestone3_AyeThuzar_Testing.ipynb

 For the sliders of the categorical features in the app, the numbers and the corresponding meanings are described here: https://github.com/aye-thuzar/CS634Project/edit/main/docs.md

+**Milestone 4:**

+Please see Milestone4Documentation.md

+Here is the landing page for my app:

 **References:**